ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Joining Request (see {{ssec-join-req-sending}}).
 In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, possibly replacing the currently stored value.

-### Follow-up to a 4.00 (Bad Request)
+### Follow-up to a 4.00 (Bad Request) Error Response

-When receiving a 4.00 (Bad Request) error response, the joining node SHOULD send a new Joining Request to the Group Manager, where:
+When receiving a 4.00 (Bad Request) error response, the joining node MAY send a new Joining Request to the Group Manager.
+In such a case:

 * The 'cnonce' parameter MUST include a new dedicated nonce N\_C generated by the joining node.